 The OSD (On-Screen Display) menu can also be navigated via the joystick that’s placed beneath the bottom bezel.

-Additionally, you will find Dynamic Action Sync which bypasses certain video post-processing to minimalize input lag.
-Standard adjustments such as contrast/brightness, gamma, sharpness, color temperature, etc are available as well.
+Additionally, you will find Dynamic Action Sync, which bypasses certain video post-processing to minimalize input lag.
+Standard adjustments such as contrast/brightness, gamma, sharpness, color temperature, etc.

 Design & Connectivity

 The design of the LG 27UD58 is fairly simple.
-It has an elegant glossy black finish with reasonably thick bezels which will suit any environment, be it a gaming setup or an office cubicle.
+It has a stylish glossy black finish with reasonably thick bezels that will match any environment, be it a gaming setup or an office cubicle.
 The stand can only be tilted by -2°/18°, but you can VESA mount the screen via the 100x100mm pattern.

 Connectivity options include two HDMI 2.0 ports, DisplayPort 1.2, and a headphones jack.
 All display connectors support HDCP 2.2, so you can watch copy-protected content from streaming services such as Netflix in native 4K UHD resolution.